-Details of 8 Phases of Software Testing Life Cycle (STLC):
+8 Phases of Software Testing Life Cycle (STLC)

-The trend and competency of testing is changing.
+The trend and competency of testing are changing.
 Testers are now required to be more technical and process oriented.
 Testing now is not only limited just to find bugs but has a wider scope and is required right from the beginning of the project when the requirements are not even finalized.

 Since testing is also standardized.
-Just like development of software has a lifecycle, Testing too has a lifecycle.
-In the subsequent sections, I will be discussing about what a life cycle is and how that is related to software testing and will try to elaborate it.
+Just like the development of software has a lifecycle, Testing too has a lifecycle.
+In the subsequent sections, I will be discussing what a life cycle is and how that is related to software testing and will try to elaborate it.

 What is Lifecycle?

-Lifecycle in simple term refers to the sequence of changes from one form to other form.
+Lifecycle in the simple term refers to the sequence of changes from one form to other forms.
 These changes can happen to any tangible or intangible things.
 Every entity has a lifecycle from its inception to retire / demise.

 In a similar fashion, Software is also an entity.
-Just like developing software involves a sequences of steps, testing also has steps which should be executed in a definite sequence.
+Just like developing software involves a sequence of steps, testing also has steps which should be executed in a definite sequence.

 This phenomenon of executing the testing activities in a systematic and planned way is called testing life cycle.

 What is Software Testing Life Cycle (STLC)

 Software Testing Life Cycle refers to a testing process which has specific steps to be executed in a definite sequence to ensure that the quality goals have been met.
-In STLC process, each activity is carried out in a planned and systematic way.
+In the STLC process, each activity is carried out in a planned and systematic way.
 Each phase has different goals and deliverables.
-Different organizations have different phases in STLC; however the basis remains the same.
+Different organizations have different phases in STLC; however, the basis remains the same.